-After his End Times prediction failed last week millionaire radio prophet Harold Camping eventually came up with an excuse.
-During his show "Open Forum" in Oakland on May 23, he explained that the world will still end in October.
-It’s a process and we’re just getting started.
-That’s a relief.
-At first I thought millions of people had just wasted days of time and energy fussing over some offbeat theory.
+After his End Times prediction failed millionaire radio prophet Harold Camping eventually came up with an excuse.
+During his show "Open Forum" on May 23, 2011 he explained that the world would still end in October.
+But it was a process, he said, and we were just getting started.
+That was a relief.
+At first I thought millions of people had wasted days of time and energy fussing over some offbeat theory.

 Anything’s possible, right?
 Why be rude?
 But some theories and predictions are too important.
 They are widely accepted as indisputable and part of an overall world view, usually linked with an anti-establishment ideology.
 They have practical consequences for social action, can spark deep divisions, and influence how people see and treat others.
 In some groups, if you question the conclusions of a prevailing theory you’re either a dupe or a collaborator.

 Deep skepticism is often at the root, a good thing in general.
 After all, so much of what we once believed has turned out to be a lie, or at least a very selective version of reality.
 But still, shouldn’t there be standards?
 Also, why do some theories get all the attention while others, perhaps more credible ones, get buried?
 And can’t we at least call people to account when their claims repeatedly lead down false trails?

 In 2004, when friends claimed that George W. Bush would invade someplace – probably Cuba – before the election, I was skeptical but said nothing.
 Four year later, when colleagues embraced the idea that either a) there would be a pre-election invasion – possibly Syria this time, or b) federal troops would be used to install Bush as dictator and block Obama’s election – in short, Martial Law was imminent – I took bets.